Streetcars and InterurbansBrowse photos of Oklahoma streetcars and interurbans

 Standards for digital images scanned from originals are different from those that are born-digital.
 See the table below for scanned image settings.

-When scanning images, adjust dpi based on size of image.
-The longest side of the image should equal 3000 pixels.
+When scanning images, adjust dpi based on the size of the image.
+The longest side of the image should equal 3,000 pixels.

-We preserve photos and negatives by providing an appropriate storage environment for them and by caring for them using professional guidelines and standards.
-This includes, but is not limited to, the use of appropriate storage enclosures and observance of handling procedures.
-Preservation is important to maintaining and protecting our state's collective photographic legacy.
+We preserve photos and negatives by providing an appropriate storage environment and by caring for them using professional guidelines and standards.
+Preservation is important to maintaining and protecting our state's photographic legacy.
 As with any item, photographs are subject to deterioration and wear.
 Some things that can affect the quality of a photographic print or negative:

 - Temperature and humidity